Live into 85: Production

 The special was broadcast from the Gleneagles Hotel.

 The decision to retool the Hogmanay special for 1985 came from a younger team of producers at BBC Scotland, who desired to produce a special that would be more contemporary, and more inclusive of English viewers.
 The producers were also motivated by "Make it Live in 1985", a campaign announced by the English Tourism Board to promote live entertainment.
 The producers scouted the Gleneagles Hotel as a venue, finding it to have suitable accommodations for an outside broadcast.
 The Bootle-born light entertainment personality Tom O'Connor was brought on as presenter, along with the English band Bucks Fizz and the Birmingham-based singer Maggie Moone (of Name That Tune fame) as performers.
 A dwindling budget meant that the remaining performers and guests were drawn from Scottish talent.

 Murray, who was meant to be the traditional first-foot, was in poor health at the time and would die a month later, while Bucks Fizz dropped out after a tour bus crash on 11 December and were replaced on short notice by Modern Romance.
 O'Connor visited Gleneagles Hotel the day before the broadcast to recce the scene, and was sufficiently disgruntled by the lack of standby recordings to badger the producer until he agreed to film one of the bands and some other segments.
 The day of broadcast, temperatures were no higher than 4 C, conditions were hazardous, and several acts were late arriving.
-It also became apparent that the producers had failed to secure the venue for exclusive use, resulting in an audience with rowdy hotel guests.

-Over the course of the broadcast, audience members frequently staggered into shots, distracted the cameramen, and were caught on microphones.
-A drunk audience member attempted to peer up Maggie Moone's skirt while she was performing and another groped her.
-Meanwhile, a drunk John Grieve forgot his lines and stumbled into laughter when attempting to recite a poem, the kilted Pipes and Drums of British Caledonian Airways refused to return to the venue's freezing car park after their performance, and Chic Murray was so flustered by the continuing presence of the Pipes and Drums that he became too bewildered to perform and spent his segment berating the floor manager.
+It became apparent that the producers had failed to secure the venue for exclusive use, resulting in an audience of rowdy hotel guests.
+Over the course of the broadcast, they frequently staggered into shots, distracted the cameramen, and were caught on microphones.
+A drunk audience member attempted to peer up Maggie Moone's skirt while she was performing, and another groped her.
+Meanwhile, a drunk John Grieve forgot his lines and stumbled into laughter when attempting to recite a poem, the kilted Pipes and Drums of British Caledonian Airways refused to return to the venue's freezing car park after their performance, and Chic Murray was so flustered by the continuing presence of the Pipes and Drums that he became too bewildered to perform, and spent his segment berating the floor manager.